mark-watson/haskell_book/manuscript/nlptool.md

 # Natural Language Processing Tools

 The tools developed in this chapter are modules you can reuse in your programs.
-We will develop a command line program that reads a line of text from STDIN and writes sematic information as output to STDOUT.
+We will develop a command line program that reads a line of text from STDIN and writes semantic information as output to STDOUT.
 I have used this in a Ruby program by piping input text data to a forked process and reading the output which is a semantic representation of the input text.

+*Note: we previously saw a small application of the OpenAI completion LLMs to find place names in input text.
+We could replace most of the examples in this chapter with calls to a LLM completion API with NLP specific prompts.*

 We will be using this example as an external dependency to a later example in the chapter **Knowledge Graph Creator**.